Gina M. Benavides

-Georgina "Gina" Martinez Benavides (born December 6, 1962) is a justice at the Texas Thirteenth Court of Appeals based in Corpus Christi and Edinburg.
-She was first elected in 2006, and re-elected in 2012.
-She is a member of the Democratic Party and resides in McAllen, Texas.
+Georgina "Gina" Martinez Benavides (born December 6, 1962) was a justice at the Texas Thirteenth Court of Appeals based in Corpus Christi and Edinburg.
+She was first elected in 2006, and re-elected in 2012 and 2018.
+Benavides sought election to the Thirteenth Court's Chief Justice position in 2024.
+She retired from the court after losing to the Republican candidate.
+Benavides is a member of the Democratic Party and resides in McAllen, Texas.

 Early life and education

 Justice Benavides was born in Laredo, Texas, and grew up in Corpus Christi, Texas.
 She is a 1981 graduate of Mary Carroll High School.
 Upon graduation, Benavides attended the University of Texas at Austin, where she graduated in 1985 with a bachelor's degree in business administration.
 After receiving her undergraduate degree, Benavides enrolled at the University of Houston Law Center.
 During law school, Benavides was active in the Hispanic Law Students Association and the civil practice clinic.
 Benavides obtained her law degree and law license in 1988.

 Private practice

 Before joining the Thirteenth Court of Appeals, Justice Benavides was a litigator with over 17 years of courtroom experience.
 She began her legal career at the Adams & Graham Law Firm in Harlingen, Texas, in 1988.
 At this primarily defense firm, she tried over 30 cases throughout the state of Texas in the areas of toxic tort, products liability, commercial litigation, and personal injury.
-After 12 years, she joined the law firm of Gonzalez & Associates, P.C. in McAllen, Texas where she continued to litigate but as a plaintiffs' lawyer.
+After 12 years, she joined the law firm of Gonzalez & Associates, P.C. in McAllen, Texas, where she continued to litigate but as a plaintiffs' lawyer.
 She also began an active appellate practice at this time.

 As a private attorney, Justice Benavides was recognized in Texas Monthly as a Super Lawyer in 2003 and 2004 by her peers as one of the best lawyers in the state of Texas.

 She also served as a minority director for the State Bar of Texas.
 She was president of the Mexican-American Bar Association of Texas and the Cameron County Bar Association, as well as a vice-president of the Texas Association of Defense Counsel.
 Her service also includes stints on numerous committees for the State Bar of Texas, including Continuing Legal Education and Law Focused Education.